spinningcat/Person-On-Duty/README.md

 ```
 ### **Figure 2 - Jqx widget calendar**

 <> **You select the dates after creating datepickers with "+".
-After selecting both dates e.g. 30 September(Eylül) - 3 October, the dates in this range (30 to 3 inclusive) will be disabled.
+After selecting both dates e.g. 30 September(Eylül) - 3 October(Ekim), the dates in this range (30 to 3 inclusive) will be disabled.
 And days and the days before spesific date you select from first datepicker will be disabled too.**

 ![Dates1][Dates1]